MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-start.md

   3. select the link app users list
     ![Application user list](../media/github-actions-tutorial/App-user-link.png "Application User List link")

-  4. Select **+ new app user**, this will open a panel on the right hand side of the screen
+  4. Select **+ new app user**.
+A panel will open on the right hand side of the screen.

-  5. Select **+ Add an app**, this will list out all the app registrations in your Azure AD tenant, proceed to select the Application Name that your registered
+  5. Select **+ Add an app**.
+A list of all the app registrations in your Azure AD tenant is shown.
+Proceed to select the Application Name that your registered.

   6. Under business unit, in the drop down box, select your environment as the business unit